BernzSed/axios-isomorphic-push/readme.md

 This is an example of an isomorphic React website. ([You can find a more complete example here.](https://github.com/BernzSed/axios-push-koa-redux-example))

-In this example, componentWillMount() runs twice; once on the client and once on the server.
-However, the API call is only made once, because the browser will use the pushed data instead.
+`componentWillMount()` runs on both the client and the server.
+However, the browser does not call the API.
+It waits for the pushed data instead.

 ```js
 import http2 from 'http2';